OpenGammaProject/Open-Gamma-Detector/software/README.md

 At the moment the software only draws the energy spectrum and the mean cps value on the screen.
 These stats are reset once a specific number of counts have been collected - this number can be changed in the Arduino sketch.
 This is sufficient in most (simple) cases and more features will be implemented over time.

 ![OLED display](../docs/oled.jpg)

+## Ticker

+By connecting a buzzer to the digital pin defined in `BUZZER_PIN` (default is 9: the `RX` pin on the board) and a ground pin, you are set to use the built-in ticker feature.
+Enable the ticker by calling `set ticker <number>` with a number greater than 0, which will be the on-time of the buzzer for each ticker pulse.
+Zero will disable the ticker again.

+You can also change the PWM frequency for your buzzer by changing the `BUZZER_FREQ` variable.
+This can only be done within the Arduino IDE, there is no serial command.

+Since this reuses the `RX` pin on the board by default, you will not be able to use the hardware UART output with these pins while using the ticker.

+Unfortunately, it also adds about 10 microseconds of dead time to the detector!

 ## SPI